arwahajahjah/Banking_AI_Assistan/README.md

 The dataset includes customer profiles, transactions, credit cards, loans, and feedback — allowing the assistant to reason and generate accurate, data-aware responses.

 Example user question:
-> *"What is the best car loan option for someone earning 3000 NIS?"*
+> *"Who are the customers that have more than one credit card?"*

 ## 🧠 Tech Stack